termigator1359/Calamity-Boss-Guide/hm/Astra.md

 * **Strategies:**

     * Stay **away** from him, move up and down.
-Do not put a wall between you and him, he completely ignores those with his shots and can warp like KS.
-Circles can work too, but move slowly if you're doing them.
-Best strat is just running away while constantly keeping him on screen because now he can teleport.
-Laser barrages were replaced with shotgun blasts which shouldn’t pose any threat if you’re not standing still.
+Place walls on Rev+ because of sudoku bombers.
+Circles can work too, but the best strat is just running away while constantly keeping him on screen.
+Using any kind of homing is generally not recommended on Rev+ because of aforementioned sudoku commiters that try to blast your face for major damage.
+If you do trigger them - try to let them smash into walls so they explode peacefully.

 ![image alt text](../public/BMbpD6rCZ1qoniF20u7H2A_img_49.png)